 These research professionals play integral roles in keeping research animals and facilities compliant with exemplary standards.
 Their main duty is to perform routine husbandry duties and provide hands-on care for research animals.
 This includes cage sanitation, preparation and maintenance.
 Laboratory animal technicians operate mechanical washers, perform routine start-up and shut down procedures and use autoclaves to decontaminate cages and equipment.
 They feed and water animals, sanitize equipment and tools and also provide routine physical maintenance.
 Laboratory animal technicians record and report any animal abnormalities related to altered eating, drinking and behavior.
 They often assist with technical procedures related to breeding, diet preparation, specimen collection and animal identification.

 These professionals oversee quality assurance or improvement programs in food production facilities.
 They ensure that production staff are effectively meeting customer requirements and order specifications.
 They are ultimately responsible for the facility meeting regulatory compliance standards that ensure food safety.
 Every day, they accurately inspection, document and report required information.
 This involves establishing and enforcing inspection policies, procedures.
 They oversee administration staff who statistical track and report inspection findings.
 They lead mandatory internal audits and liaison with government inspectors who visit to perform audits.
 They must have strong attention to detail, knowledge of inspection requirements and understanding of customer expectations.

-Other jobs fo animal science majors include veterinary technician, animal trainer, livestock production specialist and food service sales representative.
+Other jobs for animal science majors include veterinary technician, animal trainer, livestock production specialist, and food service sales representative.